 "[The study] confirmed the initial hypothesis that investments in terms of time, effort, and money make individuals more prone to stay and invest in a relationship in which they are unhappy," explained the authors of the study.
 In other words, settling is all too real.

-Share your thoughts on the study results below, and revive your relationship by doing this one thing every day.
+Share your thoughts on the study results below, and revive your relationship by paying attention to the 16 most important things that keep love alive.